kendryte/k230_docs/en/02_applications/tutorials/K230_Boot_Optimization_Guide.md

 CONFIG_USB_CONFIGFS_F_UVC=y
 ```

-### Application startup optimization
+### Application Startup Optimization

-Advance the running time of the application, modify the /etc/inittab file in the root file system so that the first process it runs is the program we need to start first.
-For example, in`k230_sdk/board/k230_evb_doorlock/inittab` a file, the first process started by the system is `sysinit:nice -n -20 /app/door_lock/ui/ui &`.
-This initab file replaces the original /etc/inittab file in rootfs when compiling the door lock image.
-Among them, the ui program is a little core application for door lock POC
+Advance the running time of the application.
+Modify the /etc/inittab file in the root file system to make the first process it runs the program we need to start first.
+For example, in the `k230_sdk/board/k230_evb_doorlock/inittab` file, the first process the system starts is `sysinit:nice -n -20 /app/door_lock/ui/ui &`.
+This inittab file will replace the original /etc/inittab file in rootfs when compiling the door lock image.
+The ui program is the small core application program of the door lock POC.

-## Big Core startup optimization
+## Large Core Boot Optimization

-### RT-Smart starts
+### RT-Smart Boot

-Modify the rt-smart kernel source code, run a init.sh script before the shell thread is established, and define the large kernel program to be run in the script.
-Code location`big/rt-smart/kernel/rt-thread/components/finsh/shell.c`
+Modify the rt-smart kernel source code to run an init.sh script before the shell thread is established.
+Define the large core program to run in the script.
+Code location: `big/rt-smart/kernel/rt-thread/components/finsh/shell.c`.

 ``` C
 if(shell_thread_first_run) {